-Port Moody, BC is a combination of forest green landscapes and ocean blue seascapes.
+Port Moody, BC, Canada (City of Arts) is an urban community comprised of a commercial district, a light industrial area, an active art scene.
+Port Moody, with Port Coquitlam and Coquitlam, together form the Tri- Cities area of Metro Vancouver (Greater Vancouver Regional District).
 The Metro Vancouver community sits in a protected harbour (Port Moody Inlet) situated on the eastern tip of Burrard Inlet on the doorstep of a fjord called Indian Arm.
+There are over 41 streams which past through Pitt Meadows draining into the Burrard Inlet.
 Looming nearby, standing tall behind the community, are the peaks of Eagle Mountain.

 Top attractions, adventures and activities most enjoyed in and around Port Moody, BC, Canada and the surrounding areas are hiking, mountain biking, cycling, swimming, scuba diving, boating, sailing, fishing, kayaking, golfing, birdwatching, mountain climbing, canoeing, horseback riding, picnicking and wilderness camping.

 A few of the more popular, some would say best, activity destinations located in and around Port Moody, British Columbia includes the Rocky Point Park, Buntzen Lake Recreation Area, Old Orchard Park, Belcarra Regional Park, Indian Arm Marine Provincial Park, White Pine Beach (Sasamat Lake), Golden Ears Provincial Park, Chines Park and Bert Flinn Park.